Esylus/Coding-Standards/2_DocStandards.md

 * Inspiration
 * etc

-## 1. General
+## 2. Documentation.js

-* itGroove has selected Documentation.js (https://documentation.js.org/) as its code documentation generator.
-* It's used to generate documentation from comments within your code.
-Documentation.js processes JavaScript comments in the JSDoc format.
-JSDoc is not code however.
-It's a simple and standard syntax for writing documentation.

-We want code documentation to have some rules without being too suffocating.
-This means:
-- Files should have a comment block at the top with a quick description and anything a reader might need to know.
-This is not necessary for files like schemas and tests.
-- Functions that aren't self-explained will need a comment block on them.
-- Please verify that GraphQL requests are self-documented on GraphQL Playground, and that the REST endpoints have swagger documentation attached to them.

-JSDoc lets you specify absolutely everything about your code: use @name to say what something is called, @kind for whether it's a function or a class, @param for its parameters, and so on.
+* Documentation.js, using the syntax of JSDoc, lets you specify absolutely everything about your code: use @name to say what something is called, @kind for whether it's a function or a class, @param for its parameters, and so on.
 But writing all of that explicitly is tedious, so where it can, `documentation` automatically populates @name, @kind, and @memberof tags based on its reading of the code.

-## 2. Basic Documentation.js syntax

 * Syntax for comments in code begin with /** and end with a */.
 This is required syntax for documentation.js to identify the comments and gather them for the documentation output.

 ```js